Climate Change Awareness

 Trade unions, working through the International Trade union Confederation (ITUC) called for a ‘fair, ambitious and binding’ global deal.
 The ITUC campaigns for a Just Transition to a greener and fairer society.
 This gives workers and unions a voice – with employers, at national and international level.

 The ITUC welcomed the achievement of a global Agreement.
-But it was disappointed that Just Transition was only included as guidance (in the Preamble).
+But it was disappointed that Just Transition was only included as guidance.

 The ITUC said: